Machairodontinae: The face

 American paleontologist George Miller set forth a set of features not previously thought of in the soft tissues of machairodonts, specifically Smilodon.

-The first change he suggested in the appearance of machairodonts were lower ears, or rather the illusion of lower ears due to the higher sagittal crest.
-This claim has been generally discarded due to its unique nature: no other modern carnivores have these low-set ears for this reason, and Antón, García-Perea and Turner (1998) point out that the positioning of the ears is always similar in modern felids, the group's closest living relatives, even in individuals that have crests comparable in size to those of sabretooth cats.
+The first change he suggested in the appearance of machairodonts was lower ears, or rather the illusion of lower ears due to the higher sagittal crest.
+However, the positioning of the ears is always similar in modern felids, even in individuals that have crests comparable in size to those of sabretooth cats.
 The positioning of the pinnae, or outer ears, along with fur color, are dependent on the individual doing the reconstruction.
 Large or small, pointed or rounded, high or low, fossils do not record these characteristics, leaving them open to interpretation.

 Miller also suggested a pug-like nose.
 Aside from the pug and similar dogs, no modern carnivore exhibits a pug nose due to it being an unnaturally created trait originating from selective breeding.
 The relatively low distribution of the pug nose has resulted in it being generally ignored.
 Miller's rationale is based on the retraction of Smilodon nasal bones.
 Criticism of Miller's theory compares the nasal bones of lions and tigers.
 Lions, when compared to tigers, also have strongly retracted nasal bones, but a lion's rhinarium, or external nose, is no more retracted than the tiger's.
 Thus, the pug nose of Smilodon proposed by Miller has little evidence in the physical structures of comparable animals.
 According to Antón, García-Perea and Turner (1998), the nostrils of living felids always extend to a similar position, independently of the length of the nasal bones, which in Smilodon falls within the range observed in modern species.